How to Make Homemade Saddle Soap

 Traditional Recipe for Saddle Soap Using Lye

 There are several ways to make saddle soap but the traditional method uses lye (sodium hydroxide).
-Lye is a dangerous and caustic alkaline chemical.
-It should be handled with extreme care as it causes nasty burns if it makes contact with your skin or eyes.
-For this reason you should always wear rubber gloves and eye goggles when using lye.
+Lye is a dangerous and caustic alkaline chemical, so make sure the container is closed securely after use.
+Sodium hydroxide must be handled with extreme care as it causes nasty burns if it makes contact with your skin or eyes.
+For safety always wear rubber gloves and eye goggles when using lye.

-Making saddle soap using lye should never be carried out by young kids.
-The recipe below should only be taught to older children if they are under close experienced adult supervision.
+Young kids should never be allowed to use lye.
+The recipe below can be taught to older children but always under close experienced adult supervision.

 The following video shows how to use lye safely.
 The presenter demonstrates how dangerous and caustic lye is by pouring some onto a chicken joint; the flesh is quickly dissolved away by the chemical.

 The video is aimed at people making cosmetic soaps rather than saddle soap, but the principles of soap-making and the safety precautions needed are the same.
-It is only the type of oils and fragrances used in the recipes that differ.
+It is only the type of oils and fragrances used that differ.

 Health and Safety When Using Lye to Make Soap